 I hope this tutorial on making Barbie clothes will be relevant, since it’s not always possible to find ready-made beautiful Barbie clothes in the store, and sometimes they are not cheap.

-DIY Barbie clothes don’t look different from real life clothes but making them can be much simpler and the amount of work is less of course.
+DIY Barbie clothes don’t look different from real-life clothes but making them can be much simpler and the amount of work is less of course.

-For these Barbie doll clothes I decided to use spandex fabric.
+For these Barbie doll clothes, I decided to use spandex fabric.
 It doesn’t fray, which is a very big plus, you don’t need to finish raw edges because they don’t fray.
-It’s not flimsy and it keeps its shape very well but at the same time it’s stretchy.
+It’s not flimsy and it keeps its shape very well but at the same time, it’s stretchy.
 They use this fabric in making costumes a lot.
 So I think this fabric is very suitable for making Barbie clothes.
 It also looks very pretty – kids like shiny and bright fabrics.
 You can read more about how to sew spandex in this tutorial

-But obviously spandex is not the only option here.
-You can use any medium weight fabric that doesn’t fray.
+But obviously, spandex is not the only option here.
+You can use any medium-weight fabric that doesn’t fray.
 I think even quilting cotton will be good for this project.

 The first step is cutting the fabric using my free Barbie clothes patterns.
-I think it’s better not to cut on fold in this case – the pattern pieces are very small so I made 2 front pieces left and right and two collar pieces.
+I think it’s better not to cut on a fold in this case – the pattern pieces are very small so I made 2 front pieces left and right and two collar pieces.

 I am using my stone figurines instead of pattern weights.
 Use your favorite fabric marker to draw around all pieces.
 Try to be precise as the pieces are small and even a few millimeters off can result in big differences.

 Try to follow grainlines – on the pattern you can see the marked grainline.
 Place the pattern pieces with the grainline parallel to the fabric selvages.